jcburley/joker/GOSTD.md

 Some types have receivers.
 E.g. [`*go.std.os/File`](https://burleyarch.com/joker/docs/amd64-linux/go.std.os.html#*File) has a number of receivers, such as `Name`, `WriteString`, and `Close`, that maybe be invoked on it via e.g. `(Go f :Name)`, where `f` is (typically) returned from a call to `Create` or `Open` in the `go.std.os` namespace, or could be `(deref Stdin)` (to take a snapshot, usually in the form of a `GoObject`, of the `GoVar` named `Stdin`).

 Methods on `interface{}` (abstract) types are now supported, though only some of them as of this writing.
 E.g. `(go.std.os/Stat "existing-file")` returns (inside the returned vector) a concrete type that is actually private to the Go library, so is not directly manipulatable via Joker, but which also implements the [`go.std.os/FileInfo`](https://burleyarch.com/joker/docs/amd64-linux/go.std.os.html#FileInfo) abstract type.
-Accordingly, `(Go fi "Modtime")` works on such an object.
+Accordingly, `(Go fi :ModTime)` works on such an object.

 ## Constants